rpdelaney/l4d2-tourney-rules/rules.md

 the time of the infraction.

 ######5.7.3 Spectate command
-Excepting Section 5.7.4, a player may use the `!spectate` command after the ready-up if, and only if:

-* They have unintentionally become stuck in a clip brush or other map entity and cannot move, and
+Excepting Section 5.7.4, a player may use the `!spectate` command after the ready-up if, and only if they have unintentionally become stuck in a clip brush, or inside other map entity, or outside the map, and cannot move through the map or attack the survivors.
-* The `!stuck` command is not working or unavailable.

 The minimum penalty for abuse of the spectate command will be a zero score for the round.
 The maximum penalty for repeated or severe